dunnjed/cns3060-dunnjed/project-4/README.md

 ---------------------------

 ###First Come First Served Algorithm###
-This was by far the easieset algorithm to implement.
+This was by far the easiest algorithm to implement.
 What this algorithm does is it visits each track in the order that they are received.
 This is the worst algorithm because it can end up moving all over the disk.
 So this algorithm causes the disk arm to end up traversing more tracks than the other algorithms.
 This algorithm's complexity is O(n).